maambmb/dev-setup/vim-setup/README.md

   1. Wipes all vim settings and plugins
   2. Installs pathogen plugin manager
-  3. Installs a set of vim plugins: `ctrlp, nerdtree, syntastic, tabular`
+  3. Installs a set of vim plugins
-  4. Installs additional syntax highlighters and color-schemes
   5. Copies over a pre-configured vimrc